 - Centers for Disease Control and Prevention: Health Information for Travelers to India

 - US State Department Country Information: India International Travel Information

-Upon completion of the program, students are able to demonstrate an improved understanding of the following:
+Upon completion of the seminar, students should be able to demonstrate an improved understanding of:

 - major industries, companies, and technologies in each location,